Hungary Job Interview Tips

 However, you should manage your online presence.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
 The online CV should not include sensitive information as it could show a lack of respect for confidentiality and discretion.

 Do not forget that a business card, photos, letters of reference and photocopies of academic certificates at initial job interviews are customary.
 An extra CV can be handy too.
 You will never get a second chance to make a first impression!

-When listening to a Hungarian talking in English, it is very important to nod showing that you are listen and understand the speaker.
+When listening to a Hungarian talking in English, it is very important to nod showing that you are listening and understand the speaker.

 Do not sit until invited.
 Talk effectively demonstrating your knowledge of the industry and/or the company.
 Do not interrupt the interviewer and criticize former employers.